carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/events-time-span/README.md

 ## 📄 Description

-Verify if the time interval between the Event with the metadata `move-type` equal `Drop-off` and the `END` event is at least 60 days and at most 120 days.
+Verify if the time interval between the Event with the metadata 'move-type' equal 'Drop-off' and the 'END' event is at least 60 days and at most 120 days.

 ## 📂 Implementation